20 Must-Visit Places to Travel in Summer in the USA

 source-lakeviewhotelmackinac

-Imagine a place with no cars.
-On Mackinac Island, people use horses or bikes.
+Imagine a special place with absolutely no cars.

-You can also take a carriage tour to see the big old houses.
-It is a unique spot that you will totally fall in love with.
+Personally, I believe it is a unique summer spot that you will totally fall in love with.

 9. Destin, Florida